cs1302uga/cs1302-hw-savable/README.md

    simple class with as few as two instance variables.
 Have this class implement the `Savable` interface.
 You can have the `save` method write the instance variables to the file in any format you wish - as long as it is different from how it is done in `GameProgress` and `TextBook`.
+   Compare the contents of `compilersInfo.txt` to the contents of `progressInfo.txt` - notice how they are both formatted differently.
+The file created by your new class should be look different from both of these.

 1. If the previous step was done properly, your new class will work with the `writeToFile` and `writeAllToFile` methods now that those methods